laboon/CS_Capstone/capstone-outline.md

 ## Details on Project Development:

 The goal of this course is to develop a project, from start to finish, using modern software engineering tools and techniques.
-The final project should be _well-written,, well-tested, and well-documented_.
+The final project should be _well-written, well-tested, and well-documented_.

 Unless dictated otherwise by the customer, work should be done using Git and GitHub.
 Work should be done in a private repository.
 Please sign up for a student developer pack (which includes five free private repositories, along with other free software) here: https://education.github.com/pack